ml-archive/keychain/README.md

 )
 ```

 Note the `signer` parameter.
-You can use one of the built in signers as in the first example where we use the `.hs256` signer with a key. or you can provide your own signer as it is done in the last two examples.
+You can use one of the built-in signers as in the first example where we use the `.hs256` signer with a key.
+Alternatively, you can provide your own signer as it is done in the last two examples.

 ### Actually start using your `Keychain`